hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/27_THE_ORION.md

 paratively a recent production is too well-known to require any summary. )

-Oriental scholars have advanced vague and uncer- tain conjectures about the age and character of the Vedas.
-Prof. Max Muller has divided the Vedic liter- ature into four arbitrary periods, the Chhandas, Mantra, Brahmana and Sutra and by assigning two hundred years for each period he arrives at about 1200 B.C. as the latest date at which the Vedic hymns have been composed.
-As opposed to this linguistic method of ascertaining the age of the Vedas, there is the astronomi- cal method which though condemned by European scholars as inaccurate and conjectural, can, if properly applied, lead us to good results.
-The Vedas, the Brah- manas and the Sutras contain numerous allusions and references to astronomical facts.
+Oriental scholars have advanced vague and uncertain conjectures about the age and character of the Vedas.
+Prof. Max Muller has divided the Vedic literature into four arbitrary periods, the Chhandas, Mantra, Brahmana and Sutra and by assigning two hundred years for each period he arrives at about 1200 B.C. as the latest date at which the Vedic hymns have been composed.
+As opposed to this linguistic method of ascertaining the age of the Vedas, there is the astronomical method which though condemned by European scholars as inaccurate and conjectural, can, if properly applied, lead us to good results.
+The Vedas, the Brahmanas and the Sutras contain numerous allusions and references to astronomical facts.
 There are several sacrificial hymns in the Rig-veda.
 Now, no sacrificial system could be developed without the knowledge of months, seasons and the year.
-It appears that the Vedic Rishis kept up their calender by perform- ing the corresponding round of sacrifices on the

-APPENDIX A 379

-sacred fire that constantly burnt in their houses ; and as they were not only the sacrificers of the community but were also its time-keepers, these two functions appear to have blended into one by assigning the com- mencement of the several sacrifices to the leading days of the year on the natural ground that if the sacrifices were to be performed, they must be performed on the principal days of the year.
+It appears that the Vedic Rishis kept up their calender by performing the corresponding round of sacrifices on the sacred fire that constantly burnt in their houses ; and as they were not only the sacrificers of the community but were also its time-keepers, these two functions appear to have blended into one by assigning the commencement of the several sacrifices to the leading days of the year on the natural ground that if the sacrifices were to be performed, they must be performed on the principal days of the year.
 Samvatsara and Yajna